mozilla/glean/docs/dev/python/setting-up-python-build-environment.md

 Glean requires Python 3.7 or later.

-Make sure it is installed on your system and accesible on the `PATH` as `python3`.
+Make sure it is installed on your system and accessible on the `PATH` as `python3`.

 ### Setting up Rust